keetonian/cw-logs-to-chime/README.md

 1. Go to the app's page on the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:289559741701:applications~cw-logs-to-chime) and click "Deploy"
 1. Provide the required app parameters (see parameter details below) and click "Deploy"

+### Chime Url
+To get a webhook URL for this application:
+* Navigate to Settings -> Manage webhooks
+* Select "Add Webhooks"
+* Name your webhook (this will be the display name in the chat room)
+* Copy the Url and paste it into the template parameter

+### Log Group Name
+You can find the name of the log group by navigating to CloudWatch logs on the AWS console.
+You can also pass it in as a parameter from another stack or another resource (e.g. default lambda log group names are `/aws/lambda/{lambda-function-name}`).

+### Filter Pattern
+CloudWatch logs allow you to filter logs based on a pattern.
+For more information, see the [AWS Documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).

 ## App Parameters

 1. `ChimeUrl` (required) - Webhook URL for integration with Chime